telosnetwork/rng-oracle-bridge/README.md

 ## REQUIREMENTS

-This repository requires NodeJS 14+
+This repository requires NodeJS 14+ and pm2

 ## INSTALL